Glen Waverley: In popular culture

 Glen Waverley served as the fictional suburb of Banksiawood in the 1988 ABC Television children's television series C/o The Bartons by Jocelyn Moorhouse.
 Some scenes were recorded in the Century City Walk mall, Village Cinema, Townsend Street and the library.

+Australian pop group, Bachelor Girl, filmed the music video for their 1999 hit song Lucky Me inside The Glen Shopping Centre.
+Various parts of the centre are featured distinctly within the music video and the production still online on the group's YouTube channel.